 You will also want to get ready for the CMMC accreditation process to ensure timely certification once the assessors are in place.
 While there is significant overlap between CMMC and NIST 800-171, there are additional controls required in CMMC depending on the level.

 In addition to the new security controls, with CMMC your organization will need to demonstrate maturity and application of processes outlined in your policies and procedures.

-For example, if you have an incident response plan, is your organization effectively carrying it out, are you doing it in the right way, are you documenting the results/actions, etc.
+For example, if you have an incident response plan, is your organization effectively carrying it out?
+Are you doing it in the right way and documenting the results/actions?

 The DoD awards more than 480,000 contracts each year to almost 40,000 businesses now affected by the NIST and CMMC updates.
 We can provide you with a gap analysis and compliance plan to meet the new requirements.